 And then I went to make myself something to eat.
 I owned nothing.
 Aside from the mustard and soy sauce in the fridge, there wasn’t much of anything left.

 “No problem,” I thought.
 I’ll just run to the store.
 Um.
 Yeah.
 About that…

 Learning to Cook, Again

-So, I learned to buy and cook whole foods while avoiding the foods to which I was allergic.
-At first it was a pain.
-I had to search for recipes and then often make substitutions which sometimes worked and sometimes didn’t, but in the end, I really started to get into it – even with my crazy schedule being a business owner.
+So, I learned to buy and cook whole foods while avoiding the foods I was allergic to.
+At first, it was a pain.
+I had to search for recipes and then often make substitutions, which sometimes worked and sometimes didn’t, but in the end, I really started to get into it – even with my crazy schedule as a business owner.

 The key was that I had to learn to plan ahead.
 I found recipes, went shopping, planned time to cook as if it were an appointment, and then cooked enough for several meals.
 I froze much of it – sauces are great for this purpose because you can just thaw them and throw them over veggies, pasta, or zucchini noodles.

 After about three weeks of cooking meals made from whole foods and avoiding the foods to which I was allergic, I started to feel so good that I no longer required constant pain medication.
 I might take a Nucynta once or twice a week, and maybe a Flexeril here and there, but for the most part, I was feeling better than I had in at least a decade.

 Could it be so simple?
 Surely not.
 That was too easy.
 How did so many doctors miss this?

 I wasn’t entirely out of pain, so I called up my allergist and discussed doing more food testing.
 She told me to wait a few months and then she would do it.
 So, over the course of the next several months, I made lists of foods that I ate and when the appointment time came, she tested me for as many of those foods as they had serum.